 The definition of "special tool" does not encompass or include devices that differ in character from a die, jig, fixture, mold, pattern, special gauge and specifically does not include machinery and equipment even if customized to make one product and even when used in conjunction with "special tools."
 A die, jig, fixture, mold, pattern or special gauge or similar device which does not meet the definition of a "special tool" is designated as a "standard tool" and is reported in Section H, of the Statement.
 However, "standard tools" are rare, arising from the fact that a die, jig, fixture, mold, pattern, special gauge or similar device, due to its nature, typically cannot make more than one product, absent substantial modification.
-Equipment which measures or which holds items together or in place, but which is adaptable to many uses, such as a "standard tool" and is reported as equipment in Section B of the Statement.
+Equipment which measures or which holds items together or in place, but which is adaptable to many uses, such as a micrometer, a tape measure or a common clamp, is neither a "special tool" nor a "standard tool" and is reported as equipment in Section B of the Statement.

 Air Pollution Control Facilities and Water Pollution Control Facilities: MCL 336.1, provides for the exemption of air pollution control facilities, both real and personal property, when covered by a certificate issued by the State Tax Commission.
 Similarly MCL 323.351 provides for the exemption of water pollution control facilities, both real and personal property, when covered by a certificate issued by the State Tax Commission.
-Similarly CL 323.351 provides for the exemption of water pollution control facilities, both real and personal property, when covered by a certificate issued by the State Tax Commission.